Encharted Cook

 Process Photo 1 - Creaming the butter and sugar in the bowl of a stand mixer.

-In a large bowl beat the butter with the sugar until light in color and fluffy in texture.
+Using the large bowl of a stand mixer and a paddle attachment, beat the butter and sugar together on medium speed until they are light in color and fluffy in texture.

 Process Photo 2 - Beating eggs and vanilla extract into the butter and sugar until light in texture and color.